mortlach/lp-decrypter/README.md

 ## UPDATE
 * being re-written in c++ too big and compicated for my python skills :)
+* loolking to better integrate with c++ cribbing, so crib app first

 ## Table of contents
 * [General info](#general-info)